 Data Storage Corporation provides Cloud Managed Services and technologies across multiple platforms.
-The Company's technical assets are located in geographically diverse Tier 3 compliant data centers throughout the USA and Canada.
+The Company's technical assets are in geographically diverse, Tier 3 compliant data centers throughout the USA and Canada.

-Hybrid and Multi-Cloud have become mainstream technological offerings of the Cloud Managed Services industry as companies have moved away from legacy, on-premise technology solutions.
-This approach is growing more complex, as companies utilize disparate technical environments, including on-premises equipment and software, multiclouds interfacing with Software as a Service providers, Amazon AWS and others while focusing on the remote employee or contractor for higher levels of security is driving growth in managed cloud services.
+Hybrid and Multi-Cloud have become mainstream technological offerings of the Cloud infrastructure managed services industry as companies have moved away from legacy, on-premises technology solutions.
+This approach has grown more complex, as companies utilize disparate technical environments, including on-premises equipment and software, multi-clouds interfacing with Software as a Service providers, Amazon AWS and others while focusing on the remote employee or a contractor for higher levels of security, driving growth in managed cloud services.